 TGaz Editor: modify following at the end of Section ‘11.22.6.1.1 RSTA Scheduled operation overview’ as indicated below

-11.22.6.1.1 RSTA Scheduled operation overview
+11.22.6.1.1 RSTA Centric Scheduled operation overview

 The initiating STA in Figure 11-35 (Concurrent FTM sessions) establishes sessions with responding STA 1 and responding STA 2 on different channels.
-The sessions’ burst availability window instance periodicity might be different as well as the RSTAs’ clock offsets and thus, over time, some temporal conflicts may occur.
-To overcome this, during each burst instance availability window the initiating STA indicates its availability.
+The sessions’ availability window instance periodicity might be different as well as the RSTAs’ clock offsets and thus, over time, some temporal conflicts may occur.
+To overcome this, during each availability window the initiating STA indicates its availability.
 The method to indicate availability depends on the channel access method used for FTM.
-There are two basic channel access methods for RSTA centric scheduling: Trigger Based channel access used by TB and EDCA based channel access used by legacy FTM Non-TB, DMGz and EDMGz.
-In TB at the beginning of each availability window the RSTA polls the ISTAs to indicate their need for measurement resources and allocates medium for channel sounding based on the ISTAs’ responses.
-In EDCA based measurement the ISTA transmits an FTM Request to indicate its on channel availability.
-In EDCA based the ISTA by transmitting transmits a Fine Timing Measurement Request frame (see Error!
-Reference source not found.).
-During each burst instance, the responding STA transmits one or more Fine Timing Measurement frames as negotiated.
+Trigger Based channel access method is used in RSTA centric scheduling.

 CID 61: